Jump to recipe →

 If you’re looking for a show-stopping holiday dessert, these peppermint bark brownies are sure to fit the bill!

-(Try my Cake Mix Brownies too!)
+(Try my Cake Mix Brownies and Christmas Tree Brownies, too!)

-ingredients to make peppermint bark brownies
+ingredients to make peppermint bark brownies.

 Ingredients